cambridge-ceu/csd3/docs/applications/VEP.md

 perl -Imodules t/AnnotationSource_File_BigWig.t
 ```

-From step 7 above we have
+We have from step 7 above

 ```
 ok 1 - use Bio::EnsEMBL::VEP::AnnotationSource::File;